ocp-power-automation/ocp4-upi-powervm/ansible/README.md

 # Extra Ansible Playbooks for OCP4 Install

-These playbooks are used for installation of OCP on PowerVC and other post installation steps.
+These playbooks are used for installation of OCP on Power and other post installation steps.
 Before running these playbooks on bastion node, ensure that all the required services are configured.
-Also, the cluster nodes needs to be booted on PowerVC.

 ## Assumptions:

  - A bastion node is already created where these playbooks would run.
- - The [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode) playbook is executed once on the bastion node.
+ - The required services are configured on the bastion node eg: HTTP, HAProxy, DNS, DHCP, etc. This can also be achieved by using [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode) playbook.
- - The cluster nodes are already created on PowerVC manually, or by using IaC tools such as Terraform.
+ - The cluster nodes are already created.
- - These playbook are supported to use with https://github.com/ppc64le/ocp4_upi_powervm only.
+ - These playbooks are supported to use with https://github.com/ppc64le/ocp4_upi_powervm only.

 ## Set up variables